Key takeaways:

 Improving connectivity between the IoT devices in your apartment building is challenging.
 Furthermore, what is Z-Wave and why are Z-Wave Hubs important can be difficult to understand.
 But as we’ll show in this guide, Z-Wave can be a simple and powerful tool in your building when used correctly.

-First, we’ll define what a Z-Wave hub is and how it works.
+First, we’ll define a Z-Wave hub and how it works.
 Next, we’ll go over possible use cases for hubs.
 Finally, we’ll teach you how to choose the right one for your multifamily building.

 This post covers: